asdf-format/asdf-standard/docs/source/file_layout.rst

 Compression
 ^^^^^^^^^^^

-Currently, two block compression types are supported:
+Currently, two block compression types are defined in the standard and all implementations should strive to support these:

 - ``zlib``: The zlib lossless compression algorithm.
 It is widely used, patent-unencumbered, and has an implementation released under